Junta de Andalucía

 Our Beautiful Valleys

-Just a few images to show this area of great beauty nestling under La Maroma.
+Just a few images to show this area of great beauty nestling under La Maroma where the enormous recycling plant and landfill would be situated.

 Documents signed by the mayor about the project in 2019

-Despite also being refused access to documentation, PSOE were finally given some related information after threatening legal action showing that Mayor Vicente Campos had actually signed off the project as being compatible with the proposed rural valleys and would be beneficial to the town.
-When the PSOE findings were published (Spanish and English) the mayor’s response was to issue a statement that he would not give permission for it to proceed.
+There are many unanswered questions about this project and we were denied access to information until a formal legal request was granted.
+As we had been refused any documentation, back in December 2024 PSOE were finally given some related information after threatening legal action, showing that Mayor Vicente Campos had actually signed off the project as being compatible with the proposed rural valleys.
+When the PSOE findings were published (Spanish and English) the mayor’s response was to issue a statement that he would not give permission for it to proceed, but we have subsequently found no evidence of any documentation showing this has been done.
 VOX also submitted an objection to the Junta de Andalucía protesting the planned location for the site and procedural irregularities.

 Follow updates on our progress here…